Chessmaster97/_FedNIP_/README.md

 # FedNIP: A Statistical Heterogeneity Aware Dynamic Ranking Algorithm for Federated Learning
-This is the code used for the implementation of FedNIP full, FedNIP part, FedAvg and FedProx.
+This is the code used for the implementation of FedNIP full, FedNIP part, FedAvg and FedProx using the [Flower Framework](https://flower.dev/)

 The paper of these algorithms can be found below:

 [FedNIP](https://openreview.net/pdf?id=B7v4QMR6Z9w),
-[FedAvg](https://openreview.net/pdf?d=eoQBpdMy81m#:~:text=The%20Federated%20Averaging%20(FedAvg)%20(,originally%20proposed%20through%20empirical%20observations.)), and [FedProx](https://arxiv.org/abs/1812.06127) methods.
+[FedAvg](https://openreview.net/pdf?d=eoQBpdMy81m#:~:text=The%20Federated%20Averaging%20(FedAvg)%20(,originally%20proposed%20through%20empirical%20observations.)), and [FedProx](https://arxiv.org/abs/1812.06127).

 ## Prerequisite